University at Buffalo · Department of Philosophy

 Fully Online Graduate Degree in Applied Ontology

-Beginning Spring 2026, the University at Buffalo will offer a fully online MS in Applied Ontology.
-The program blends the depth of philosophical analysis with hands-on engineering practice to make data and software systems interoperate across teams, tools, and institutions.
+Beginning in January 2026, the University at Buffalo will offer a fully online MS in Applied Ontology.
+The program provides opportunities for both STEM and non-STEM students to acquire the skills needed to make data and software systems interoperate across teams, tools, and institutions.
 Coursework is based in the Department of Philosophy with electives in Computer Science, Linguistics, Management, and Biomedical Informatics.
+A sister program at the PhD level is under development.

 UB’s Department of Philosophy has long been a hub for applied ontological research, connecting philosophical theory with real-world data and information systems.
-Faculty collaborate with international initiatives such as the IEEE Standard Upper Ontology, the Open Biological and Biomedical Ontologies project, and the Industrial Ontologies Foundry.
+Faculty collaborate with national and international initiatives such as the ISO Top-Level Ontology, the Open Biological and Biomedical Ontologies project, and the Industrial Ontologies Foundry.
+We also maintain close connections to the U.S. government, where UB ontology graduates hold leadership positions.

 Current research in Buffalo spans applications in medicine and biology, geographic information science, defense and security, and the ontology of artifacts.
 Supported by grants from the National Institutes of Health, the Department of Defense, and other agencies, UB offers students the chance to engage in funded projects and develop skills that bridge philosophy and technology.